 - a.
+PSFs may contain a number of different types of information that require protection (ranging from OUO [to include PII] to classified information; see section 4.u. of this Order).
 The Privacy Act of 1974 [5 U.S.C.
 552a(b)(1)] sets forth strict safeguarding requirements for Federal records relating to individuals, to include training, rules of conduct and other requirements for persons whose duties involve maintaining such records.
 It also establishes penalties for violations of these requirements.
-Additionally, data contained in PSFs will include a significant amount of PII.
-Loss or compromise of PII must be reported in accordance with DOE O 206.1.
-Per OPM requirements, because of the privileged nature of the information contained in PSFs, those files may only be released within DOE to individuals (including contractor support staff) who have been the subject of a favorably-adjudicated, current background investigation of the level required for a Top Secret security clearance, and who are authorized to: - (1) Adjudicate or otherwise process security clearances; - (2) Determine suitability or fitness for Federal employment; - (3) Certify individuals in the Human Reliability Program (HRP); - (4) Conduct official investigations into violations of criminal or civil law; - (5) Conduct counterintelligence and/or counterterrorism investigations; - (6) Ensure compliance with DOE requirements, or - (7) Conduct mental health evaluations at the request of DOE personnel security staff which may tend to impact an individual's eligibility for a security clearance (does not apply to HRP-related mental health evaluations). - b.
-Maintenance, storage and control of PSFs (both active and terminated files) is the responsibility of CPSOs, and may not be delegated or otherwise assigned to local or contractor security offices. - c.
-Reports of investigations of individuals who have been processed for security clearances may be shown to representatives of other Federal agencies conducting background investigations for personnel security or suitability purposes or to the DOE-affiliated individuals identified above.
-Such persons must show that they have an official purpose for reviewing the investigation.
-With the one exception noted below in paragraph 1.d., such individuals must not be given copies of an investigation conducted by another Federal agency.
-If copies are needed, they will be advised that the reports may be requested directly from the agency that conducted the investigation.
-Such individuals may be provided copies of DOE-generated documents from the PSF.
+Because of the privileged and sensitive nature of the information contained in PSFs, those files may only be released within DOE to individuals (including contractor support staff) who have been the subject of a favorably-adjudicated, current background investigation of the level required for a Top Secret security clearance, and who are authorized to: - (1) Adjudicate or otherwise process security clearances; - (2) Determine suitability or fitness for Federal employment; - (3) Certify individuals in the Human Reliability Program (HRP); - (4) Conduct official investigations into violations of criminal or civil law; - (5) Conduct counterintelligence and/or counterterrorism investigations; - (6) Evaluate individuals in support of the Department's Insider Threat Program; - (7) Ensure compliance with DOE requirements, or - (8) Conduct medical and/or mental health evaluations in support of personnel security or HRP determinations. - b.
+Disclosure to individuals within DOE under circumstances not covered by subparagraphs (1) through (8) must be made in consultation with, and with the approval of, local counsel (or, for Headquarters cases, the Office of the General Counsel). - c.
+Maintenance, storage and control of PSFs (both active and terminated files) is the responsibility of CPSOs, and may not be delegated or otherwise assigned to local or contractor security offices. - d.
+Reports of investigations of individuals who have been processed for security clearances may be shown to representatives of other Federal agencies conducting background investigations for personnel security or suitability purposes or to the

-Appendix D

-D-2

-DOE O 472.2
+Appendix C DOE O 472.2 D-2 7-21-11

-7-21-11